fmadio/pcap_merge/README.md

-# capmerge2
+# pcap_merge

 ![Alt text](http://fmad.io/analytics/logo_capmerge.png "fmadio flow analyzer logo")

-capmerge2 is a high performance PCAP merging utiltity based on mmap, that merges the input PCAP`s in time order outputing a nanosecond PCAP.
+pcap_merge is a high performance PCAP merging utiltity based on mmap, that merges the input PCAPs in time order outputing a nanosecond PCAP.
 What makes this different from wireshark mergecap is its performance.
 You can merge 200GB`s worth of pcap`s in 10 minutes or less, bound by the raw DiskIO bandwidth.

 ###Options